shubham-singhal-s/Natural-Language-Processing/README.md

 **Algorithm**
 The algorithm, written in Python 3.0 consists of a module and a python script.
-The script is used to train the models, and store them in pickle files. https://www.cs.utexas.edu/~mooney/cs391L/paper-template.html
+The script is used to train the models, and store them in pickle files.

+First we run the file create_pickle.py to train our classifiers based on the datasets: positive.txt and negative.txt and save the trained models in pickle files under the folder, pickled_classifiers.
+This saves our classifiers for direct access from our module without training and testing the models each time we run the algorithm.

+Next we run our script sentiment.py to predict the sentiment.
+It takes an user input and calls our main module called module_sentiment.py where the pickled algorithms are loaded.
+Here we create a custom class called Analyser, which acts as a complex classifier.
+It takes as input, the classifiers we have trained so far.
+These classifiers are used to predict the result individually and the most commonly occuring result is used as the output.
+This class contains two methods: classify() and accuracy(). classify() is used to return the desired output and accuracy() returns the average accuracy of all the classifiers. https://www.cs.utexas.edu/~mooney/cs391L/paper-template.html